yaperos/app-nodejs-codechallenge/README.md

 ## Overview

 This project implements a distributed transaction processing system with a focus on high availability and fault tolerance.
-It includes two main microservices for handling transaction storage/status update and fraud detection along with MongoDB and PostgreSQL for data persistence and Apache Kafka for reliable message queuing.
+It includes two main microservices for handling transaction storage/status update and fraud detection along with PostgreSQL for data persistence and Apache Kafka for reliable message queuing.

 ## Prerequisites